-When you go out shopping for a battery charger, it’s important to find one that stores enough power to top up – or even recharge – your laptop’s battery when its running low.
-The best laptop battery charger should mean you’ll never have to frantically search for a power socket when working while traveling – even if you are using that stylish Ultrabook with the tiny battery.
+You'll want to buy a portable laptop charger that stores enough power to top up – or even recharge – your laptop’s battery when its running low.
+The best laptop battery charger should mean you’ll never have to frantically search for a power socket when working while traveling.
+It means you don't have to worry if that fancy ultra-thin laptop has a garbage battery life – as long as you have a portable battery charger with you, you can work on your laptop safe in the knowledge that you won't be stranded when your laptop's battery becomes depleted.

 - You might also want to peruse our list of best business laptops